 Cash and cash equivalents consist of cash on hand, balances with banks and short-term, highly liquid financial investments with maturities of three months or less at their acquisition date that are readily convertible to known amounts of cash and which are subject to an insignificant risk of change in value.
 The carrying amount of cash and cash equivalents approximates to their fair value due to the short-term maturities of these instruments.

-Inventories are stated at the lower of historical or manufacturing costs, or net realizable value.
+Inventories are stated at the lower of historical or manufacturing costs, or net realisable value.
 The manufacturing costs comprise all directly attributable costs of material and manufacture and other costs incurred in bringing the inventories to their present location and condition.
 Historical cost is determined using the weighted average cost formula, while the manufacturing cost is determined using the standard cost formula.
-Net realizable value corresponds to the estimated selling price in the ordinary course of business less the estimated costs of completion and the selling costs.
+Net realisable value corresponds to the estimated selling price in the ordinary course of business less the estimated costs of completion and the selling costs.
 Allowances are made for obsolete and slow-moving inventories.

 Property, plant and equipment

 Property, plant and equipment are carried at historical or manufacturing costs less accumulated depreciation.
-Betterment that increases the useful lives of the assets, substantially improves the quality of the output, or enables a substantial reduction in operating costs is capitalized and depreciated over the remaining useful lives.
-Depreciation of property, plant and equipment is calculated using the straight-line method based on the following useful lives: buildings (15–50 years), production machinery and assembly lines (8–25 years), molds (4–6 years), equipment and furnishings (4–25 years) and vehicles (5–10 years).
+Betterment that increases the useful lives of the assets, substantially improves the quality of the output, or enables a substantial reduction in operating costs is capitalised and depreciated over the remaining useful lives.
+Depreciation of property, plant and equipment is calculated using the straight-line method based on the following useful lives: buildings (15–50 years), production machinery and assembly lines (8–25 years), moulds (4–6 years), equipment and furnishings (4–25 years) and vehicles (5–10 years).
 Properties are not regularly depreciated.
-Repair and maintenance related to investments in property, plant and equipment is charged to the income statement as incurred.
+Repair and maintenance related to investments in property, plant and equipment are charged to the income statement as incurred.

 Intangible assets and goodwill